-Add the egg, a pinch of salt and the flour, little by little.
-Better to add less flour and then add more if needed.
+Add the egg, a pinch of salt, and the flour, little by little.
+Better to add less flour and then add more according to the texture, if needed.

 Knead until the dough is soft and homogeneous.
-The dough should not be sticky
+Please, bare in mind: the dough should not be sticky.

 Cook them in salted boiling water, drain them in a bowl and add the previously prepared ragù (you have to recipe above).